Career and Training Opportunities

 Compensation

 Fellow therapists are employed as staff psychotherapists at our center.
-Compensation is $33 per hour, or $69,600 for a full time (40 hour/week) position carrying a caseload average of 5 clients per day.
+Compensation is $33 per hour, or $74,000 for a full time (40 hour/week) position carrying a caseload average of 5 clients per day.
 Part Time positions are also available, with an expected caseload of 3 clients/day, and 20 hours/week.
-Supervision and training are included in hourly compensation.
+Supervision and training are included.

 Application Process